Broadway Journal

 March 16, 2022 by Philip Boroff

-What started as an existential crisis for Broadway’s nonprofit producers turned into an unexpected windfall.
+What started as an existential crisis for Broadway’s nonprofit producers turned into a windfall.

 Thanks to a resurgent but fickle stock market, insurance payouts, cost-cutting and emergency grants from the federal government and foundations in response to Covid-19, Lincoln Center Theater and Roundabout Theatre Co. emerged from the 18-month industry shutdown wealthier than when they entered it.Continue Reading